-Whether you’re new to the video front or have experience, we’ll look at what this new digital landscape means for your next email campaign.
+Whether you’re new to the video front or have experience, let’s take a quick glance at what this new digital landscape means for your next email campaign.
 We’ll cover:

-- Pros and cons of using video in email
+- Pros and cons of video email marketing

-- How to determine whether or not video is right for your business
+- How to determine whether or not the video is right for your business

-- Types of video that can be added to email
+- Types of video that can be added to the email

-To get started, let’s look at the advantages and disadvantages of using video in email.
+So now, to get started, let’s look at the advantages and disadvantages of video email marketing.

-- Including video in emails can increase click-through rates.
+- Including video in emails increases the click-through rates.
 Research shows rates can climb by 200-300%, according to a report from Forrester.

-- An increasing number of consumers are watching videos online.
-5 billion videos are watched everyday on YouTube.
+- Also, an increasing number of consumers are watching videos online.
+5 billion videos are watched every day on YouTube.

 - Videos make your email standout.
-With some much competition, adding a video to your email is a great way to grab attention.
+Due to so much competition, adding a video to your email is a great way to grab attention.

 - It takes time and money to create videos.

-- Adding a video to an email has technical challenges, which businesses may not have the resources to troubleshoot.
+- Also, adding a video to an email has technical challenges, which businesses may not have the resources to troubleshoot.

-- Load times could be a problem.
+- Another important concern could be load times.
 If it takes too long for a video to load, the subscriber could get turned off and close your email.

-Accessing whether or not video is right for your business
+Accessing whether or not the video is right for your business

-To help your business figure out if video is something to pursue, access these areas:
+To help your business figure out if the video is something to pursue, access these areas:

-You have to consider how much it will cost your company to make a video.
+Consider how much it will cost for your company to make a video.
 Rather than hiring a production crew, you can make a small investment in do-it-yourself tools.
 For instance, buy a tripod for your smartphone and shoot the video on your phone, and use online editing tools like Lightworks or Shotcut.

 Do you have someone on staff that can take on this project?
 If so, does this person have time to devote to making and editing a video for email?
-Consider how much time this could take, and what this person is taken away from while shooting and editing.
+Consider how much time this could take, and what this person has taken from shooting and editing.

 However, you shouldn’t base this decision on the age of your audience alone.
 Consider creating one video and seeing how it performs with your audience before committing to more.

-Types of video that can be added to email
+Types of video that can be added to the email

-If you decide to use video in your email marketing strategy, what types of videos can you create?
+Also, if you decide to use video in your email marketing strategy, what type of videos can you create?
 Here’s a quick list of ideas:

 Shoot a video that features one of your best products.
-You can show customers how it works, what makes it standout and how it will become an important product to own.
+You can show it to customers.
+See how the video works, what makes it stand out and how it will become an important product to own.
 Here’s an example of an email that promotes a reward program:

 Do you sell a product or service that’s a little confusing?
-A video can clear up the confusion.
+If so, then maybe, you can create a video that clears up the confusion.
 Here’s an email that explains how a feature on Facebook works:

 Thank you message

+Another strategy that you can use to include video in email.
 Consider creating a video that thanks your customers.
-This is especially great when your business reaches a new milestone, or a unique way to celebrate the end of the year, like this video does.
+This is especially great when your business reaches a new milestone or a unique way to celebrate the end of the year like this video does.